 We love tomato and we stock homemade tomato sauce for winter, top-up our freezers and then borrow some more from neighbours.

-Soon, the last tomato will leave the stage and we decided to show our appreciation to summer and send the last farewell by making organic tomato homemade soup.
-When basil, chilies, wine vinegar and a little bit of sugar join the plot, the outcome is a dish that will seduce you with its character and show you that boring soups with lots of flour and oil are historic relics.
+When basil, chilies, wine vinegar and a little bit of sugar join the plot with tomatoes, the outcome is a dish that will seduce you with its character and show you that boring soups with lots of flour and oil are historic relics.
 If there is some basil left, plus some of your precious time, you can also make basil pesto.

 If there is some basil left, plus some of your precious time, you can also make basil pesto.
 As a spice in a plate of this soup, or as a spread on some fresh bread, it will make this meal fulfilling.
 This time I’ve used beautiful tomato variety from Little Market called Black Zebra, but if you will not be able to find it, the standard plum-like tomato will do.